This web site is designed to educate Humans about Robots.

 between manufacturers guarantees continuing improvements.

 People: Cloning is illegal so if you have an example of an improved design, it is difficult to

-impossible to replicate it.
-Even if you were to breed better humans, it takes many years to
+illegal to replicate it.
+Even if you were to breed better humans, it takes many years to mature

 Robots: From a design point of view, humanoid robots may simply be made obsolete by

 newer designs.
 Intel, for example, is mindful of making their older products obsolete by

 People: Ethical considerations prevent designers from thinking in terms of "making old